Very well written John.

 When one looks closely at the systemic incentives within a market economy, they are fundamentally at variance with abundance.

-Certainly, I agree with you, that markets have provide great benefit to humanity in the past, as they have allowed scarce resources to be directed to the most productive areas; and with the advent of computers, robotics, and automation, that is all changing.
+Certainly, I agree with you, that markets have provided great benefit to humanity in the past, as they have allowed scarce resources to be directed to the most productive areas; and with the advent of computers, robotics, and automation, that is all changing.

 Markets have always had problems dealing with abundance, in terms of things like natural resources, and economists have tried (unsuccessfully) to compensate with the introduction of concepts like “externalities”.